Vision and our projects.

 Kululeku is an NGO that works to raise funds, sponsorships and volunteers in order to strengthen the Mozambican community, facilitate the path to education and thus alleviate the social ills of the country.

 We are active exclusively regionally in Mozambique and invest mainly in development and educational institutions and measures.
-Help begins on a small scale.
+Helping begins on a small scale.
 We believe that education is the best way to achieve a sustainable improvement in living conditions.

 “An investment in knowledge pays the best interest.”
 Benjamin Franklin

 In addition to the development aid provided by our volunteers, we collect donations from companies and private individuals as well as through social crowdfunding and offer sponsorships for needy children and families, where every cent goes to them.
 Thanks to African foundations and international companies, but especially thanks to our volunteers, we are able to support our partner project sites in several projects: In 2017, for example, we succeeded in repairing an old well.
 Around 1000 people now benefit from fresh drinking water.
 This was a milestone for all future construction projects!
 The access to water also gave us the opportunity to build a real school building and toilets.
 With this building we will be able to install alternative energy sources such as wind turbines and solar panels on the roof of the school in the future.
 Therefore we now have access to electricity through the well construction.
 This was installed in 2018.
 Since then, the 600 students have been able to access computers.
-Up until now, the rural areas have been denied access to the Internet and to the usual PC programs.
-The children can now use the computer at an early age to familiarize themselves with the Internet in order to secure a future on the labour market.
-Thanks to our volunteers, IT lessons are possible now – the Mozambican school system does not provide this.
+Up to now, the rural areas have been denied access to the Internet and to the usual PC programs.
+The children can now use the computer at an early age and at a young age to familiarise themselves with the Internet in order to secure a future on the labour market.
+Thanks to our volunteers, IT lessons are possible now – the Mozambican school system does not provide for this.

-Hopefully in the near future we will also have our own farm near the schoolyard to grow fruit, vegetables and grains.
+Hopefully in the near future we will also have our own farm near the schoolyard to grow fruit, vegetables and cereals.
 The agriculture project planning has already started.
-On one hand, the school children get something to eat, on the other hand they learn to take responsibility and can apply what they have learned in their own garden.
+On the one hand, the school children get something to eat, on the other hand they learn to take responsibility and can apply what they have learned in their own garden.